Bylaw: Article I, Section H, Item 2

 “The following number of scrimmage dates per sport will be allowed in addition to the maximum number of varsity games, contests, or playing dates which an institution may schedule or in/on which a student may compete.”

-In addition to the frequency of play limits listed in Article I, Section H, Item 1, the sports of lacrosse, softball, and women’s volleyball are allotted two additional scrimmage dates, all of which can be used at any time during a team’s 24-week season and an additional 3 scrimmage dates that is allocated to a specific time of the academic year.
+In addition to the frequency of play limits listed in Article I, Section H, Item 1, some sports are allotted two additional scrimmage dates, all of which can be used at any time during a team’s 24-week season, and an additional 3 scrimmage dates that is allocated to a specific time of the academic year.

 Unlike the frequency of play limits and the two scrimmage dates to be used at any time throughout the 24-week season, the wording describing the three additional scrimmage dates is drawing the distinction that these dates are limited to a particular time-frame ( for example, “to be played only after the fall term has concluded”).